ncnhatanh96/workingtoolchain/README.md

 Introduction
 -----------------

-This software was created for the purpose of increasing working performance,re- ducing daily repetitive tasks and improving personal skills.
+This software was created for the purpose of increasing working performance, re- ducing daily repetitive tasks and improving personal skills.

 In terms of ideas, this working tool chain will support user to interact with